Ravenscar, North Yorkshire: Peak House/Raven Hall

 In 1540, a farm known as Peak House owned by the Beswick family occupied the site of a 5th-century Roman fort.
 In 1774 Raven Hall was built on the site for Captain William Childs of London, a captain in the King's Regiment of Light Dragoons, who came to Yorkshire with the army and became the owner of the Alum Works at Ravenscar.
 On his death in 1829 the hall passed to his daughter Ann Willis, whose family (headed by Dr Francis Willis) had become wealthy from treating George III and other royalty for their medical conditions.
 Ann's son, the eccentric Rev Dr Richard Willis, built the gardens and battlements which surround the house.
 In 1845 the property passed into the hands of William Hammond of London.

 Hammond became a prominent local benefactor, building the village church and the windmill.
 He became a director of the Scarborough to Whitby railway line, insisting that it passed through his property via a tunnel and that Ravenscar should have a station.

 On his widow's death in 1890 the estate was sold to the Peak Estate Company for development as a holiday resort.
 The house was extended for use as a hotel from 1895, and its golf course opened in 1898.
 It was sold by auction in 1911 after the company went bankrupt, and after several changes of ownership and use as a billet in wartime it was acquired by the present owners, who are associated with Classic Hotels.

 Popular culture

 The name of the village is featured in a double episode (The Swords of Wayland) of the 1980s television show, Robin of Sherwood.
-The locations for Ravenscar, as featured in the episodes, were filmed at Cornwall and Somerset.
+The locations for Ravenscar, as featured in the episodes, were filmed in Cornwall and Somerset.
 The exterior of Ravenscar Castle was Saint Michael's Mount, and the interior, in particular the room where the seven swords were kept, was Wells Cathedral.
 Scenes for the German TV crime drama, The Search were filmed on location in Ravenscar in 2020.

 The comic book anti-hero John Constantine was committed to the (fictional) Ravenscar Lunatic Asylum in the Hellblazer series of comics after a disastrous summoning.
 He returned there throughout the series.

-The fictional character Roger Comstock in the Baroque Cycle by Neal Stephenson has the royal title "Marquis of Ravenscar".
+In The Baroque Cycle, a series of novels by American writer Neal Stephenson, the fictional character Roger Comstock has the noble title "Marquess of Ravenscar".